rikukawano/pact-catalog/CONTRIB_TEST.md

 <strong>Please note:</strong> All text between angle brackets (`< >`) should be replaced by actual values.
 Please make sure that the values replacing `<your-name>`, `<your-solution-id>`, `<your-solution-version>`, and `<test-number>` remain consistent.
 None should contain whitespaces and `<your-solution-version>` should follow the `X.Y.Z` format.

-Your Pull Request will be reviewed and your solution added to the PACT Online Catalog as soon as possible.
+Your Pull Request will be reviewed and your conformance test result added to the PACT Online Catalog as soon as possible.

+> **_NOTE:_** Conformance test results are shown in the `Conformance` tab of a specific solution's page.
+If you have not yet added the tested solution to the catalog, then the data about the test results will not be visible.
+It will, nevertheless, be included in the catalog, and will become visible as soon as the tested solution is also added.